getgrav/grav-learn/pages/17/06.forms/02.forms/04.reference-form-actions/doc.md

 Using the `remember` action, you can allow your users to have _some_ field values "recalled" from the last time a form was submitted.
 This is especially useful for forms which are submitted repeatedly, like an anonymous submission that requires information about the submitter.

+> [!WARNING]
-!
-[HTML5](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/autocomplete) and [Grav's Form plugin](../fields-available#common-field-attributes) already provide this in limited ways through the browser, so do make use of this.
+> [HTML5](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/autocomplete) and [Grav's Form plugin](../fields-available#common-field-attributes) already provide this in limited ways through the browser, so do make use of this.
 However, you may find that autocomplete doesn't work reliably for some users and fields.

+> [!WARNING]
-!
-The `remember` action **uses cookies** to store the last value, so it will only work on the same device and browser where the browser is configured to allow them from your site.
+> The `remember` action **uses cookies** to store the last value, so it will only work on the same device and browser where the browser is configured to allow them from your site.

 To use this action, simply list the names of the fields you would like to be remembered.